top of page

 In contrast, rail transport exhibited a downward trend until 1994.
 This descent was followed by a recovery phase that saw it regain its initial position by 2002, mirroring its 1974 level.
 Therefore, while road transportation remained the most popular method for goods movement, other modes also saw notable usage.

-The supplied line graph delineates the trend in goods transportation in the UK, spanning from 1974 to 2002, across four distinct mediums: road, water, rail, and pipeline, with quantities represented in million tonnes.
+The provided line graph delineates the trend in goods transportation in the UK, spanning from 1974 to 2002, across four distinct mediums: road, water, rail, and pipeline, with quantities represented in million tonnes.

 Predominantly, three out of the four transport modes manifested a growth trajectory across the period, while rail transport was the outlier.